kawaiier/browserating/README.md

 # Browserating

-Browserating is a Next.js web application that provides performance rankings and comparisons for macOS, Windows, and Android browsers.
+Browserating is a Next.js web application that provides performance rankings and comparisons for macOS browsers.
 It uses data from Speedometer 3 benchmarks to give users a comprehensive view of browser performance.

 ## Features

 - Responsive design for optimal viewing on various devices
-- Display a ranking list of macOS, Windows, and Android browsers based on performance metrics
+- Display a ranking list of macOS browsers based on performance metrics
 - Filter browsers based on their engine
 - Detailed information for each browser, including multiple versions